Concepts

 • automatic placeholders

-• secret materialization
+• live secret materialization

 • cloud sync